Rasyidahy/geomatics_iv22/README.md

 # Installation (Windows)
 For window, i install the MSys2 from http://msys2.org.
 MSYS2 ("minimal system 2") is a software distribution and a development platform for Microsoft Windows, based on Mingw-w64 and Cygwin, that helps to deploy code from the Unix world on Windows.
 It plays the same role the old MSYS did in MinGW.

-Then to build the C library:
+Then to build the C library for libpostal:
 ```
 git clone https://github.com/openvenues/libpostal
  cd libpostal